-On September 30, 2014, the Company entered into a loan and security agreement (the "Heritage Bank Loan Agreement"), with Heritage Bank of Commerce, a California state chartered bank ("Heritage Bank"), governing a revolving credit facility in a principal amount not to exceed \$2,000,000 (the "Credit Facility").
+On September 30, 2014, the Company entered into a loan and security agreement (the "Heritage Bank Loan Agreement") with Heritage Bank of Commerce, a California state chartered bank ("Heritage Bank"), governing a revolving credit facility in a principal amount not to exceed \$2,000,000 (the "Credit Facility").
 Availability of borrowings under the Credit Facility is subject to a borrowing base calculation based on the Company's eligible accounts receivable and eligible inventory each multiplied by an applicable advance rate, with an overall limitation tied to the Company's eligible accounts receivable.
-The Heritage Bank Loan Agreement is available for working capital and other general business purposes.
+The Credit Facility is secured by all of the Company's assets.
+The Credit Facility is available for working capital and other general business purposes.

-The outstanding principal balance of the Credit Facility bears interest at the Prime Rate plus 3.00%, which was 6.25% at June 30, 2020 and 7.75% December 31, 2019.
+The outstanding principal balance of the Credit Facility bears interest at the Prime Rate plus 3.00%, which was 6.25% at September 30, 2020 and 7.75% December 31, 2019.
 On October 9, 2014, as part of the Heritage Bank Loan Agreement, Heritage Bank was granted a warrant to purchase 250,000 shares of Telkonet common stock.
 The warrant has an exercise price of \$0.20 and expires October 9, 2021.
 On November 6, 2019, the eleventh amendment to the Credit Facility was executed to extend the maturity date of the Credit Facility to September 30, 2021, unless earlier accelerated under the terms of the Heritage Bank Loan Agreement, and eliminate the maximum EBITDA loss covenant.
 The eleventh amendment was effective as of September 30, 2019.